qgindi/LibreAutomate/Other/DocFX/_doc/editor/Program.md

 ### Tasks
 Running scripts.

-Right-click - context menu (end process etc).
+Right-click - context menu.
 Middle-click - close.

 ### Find
 Find and replace text in the code editor or in multiple files.

 Right-click an edit field - context menu.
-Middle-click - clear text; if empty - recent.
+Middle-click - clear text; if empty - show recent.

 ### Found
-Results of "Find in files" or "Find file".
+Results of "Find in files", "Find file", "Find references" etc.

 ### Output
 The program writes various info here.
 For example script compilation errors.
 Scripts use [print.it]() for it.